root-project/root/README/ReleaseNotes/v606/index.md

 Changes will be part of the future 6.04/14

+### Core

+- Make TListOfFunctions::Get thread-safe

 ### Histogram Libraries

 - Protect access to TROOT::GetListOfGlobalFunctions in TFormula

 ### PyROOT